Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Delegated weight

-      Sum of voting weights that delegated to an account.
+      Sum of account weights that delegated to an account.
 Delegated weight is made up of the account weight of each account that delegated a vote to the account that cast a ballot.

    Delegator

       An account that contributes stake to a staking pool, or to passive delegation.
 When an account becomes a delegator, the delegated amount of CCD is locked so that it cannot be spent or transferred while it is delegated.
 Delegators earn rewards, minus a commission to the validator, in proportion to their delegated stake.

+      For delegation in an election, see :term:`<vote delegation>`.

    Deploy